Morty486/GSC_Package_Project/README.md

 ### Solution:
-We developed a new R function that:
+We updated the main functions that:

 - Handles fractional sorting ratios by implementing a probabilistic sorting .
 \